Jodao/tma-framework-wiki/F.A.Q.-on-Probes-Development.md

 - **WP5: Distributed Trustworthy Data Management Services**: the probes for this WP will be created in the task T5.4 (Trustworthiness Measurements and Adaptation Mechanisms for Data Management);
 - **WP6: Trustworthy Data Processing Services**: the probes for this WP will be created in the task T6.4 (Data Processing Services Trustworthiness Measurement and Adaptation Mechanisms).

-Each probe should have a public key in order to the communication with TMA to be encrypted and secure.
+In order to perform a secure connection, each probe should have the certificate from Monitor component.
+With this certificate, probes assure the Monitor identity and are able to encrypt all communication with Monitor public key, which only allows Monitor to decrypt information with its private key.

 ## How can I create my own probe?
 Instructions to create a probe in `Java` are [provided here](https://github.com/eubr-atmosphere/tma-framework-m/tree/master/development/libraries/monitor-client).